wix-incubator/haste/packages/haste-task-copy/README.md

 Type: `String`

-An absolute path which the target and the source will be relative to, defaults to `process.cwd()`.
+An absolute path which the target will be relative to, defaults to `process.cwd()`.